Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/challenge.md

 ## Datasets

 - Download and extract the datasets for this challenge using the [symptoms_datasets](https://github.com/CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/archive/refs/heads/health-Dataset.zip) link.
+Please make sure you extract these files inside `C:\LabFiles`.

 ## Accessing the Azure portal